Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 Delete generated pdf after amount of minutes: This will cleanup files after x minutes.

-Debug: If this is set to true, you'll see the response of your query dumped in the resultscreen.
+Debug: If this is set to true, you'll see the response of your survey dumped in the resultscreen.
 This is convenient if you want to know what values your survey returns.
 For example: does a 'no answer'-option generate an empty string or a number?

 Load demo: This loads the demo survey if it doesn't exist.
 To make it work you'll have to deactivate and reactivate the plugin.